ninesmit/Master-Data-Science-Dissertation/README.md

 For all architectures, the 'mode' variable defines the number of scale parameters used for scattering transform.
 The code provided is set to accept the number from 1 to 3.
 In case a higher number of the scale parameters is needed, some modifications are required.
 ```
-# Setting the J in the function to the number you desire
+# Set the J in the function to the number you desire
 # Set the K according to the J set above
 mode == 1:
     scattering = Scattering2D(J=1, shape=(image_size, image_size))